mlox/mlox/README.md

 mlox can get the version of a plugin from its header description field (preferred), or from the plugin filename.

 So, if the filename stays the same from version to version, then if the description field of the plugin contains a version string on a line by itself mlox will be able to use it.
-Wrye Mash can report that version too, so it's just a generally useful thing to have in the description
+Wrye Mash can report that version too, so it's just a generally useful thing to have in the description.

 > Example version string:
 >
 > Version: 0.57

-mlox can also tell the version from the filename.

 > Example verioned file name:
 >